IN THIS ARTICLE:

 Most conversion optimization failures stem from a fundamental misunderstanding: treating all visitors the same.
 People arrive at your website with vastly different intentions, awareness levels, and readiness to convert.

 The conversion funnel maps the journey from initial awareness to final decision.
-Optimizing for conversion rates requires matching your messaging, offers, and user experience to each funnel stage.
+Optimizing Google Ads for conversion requires matching your messaging, offers, and user experience to each funnel stage.

 Top of Funnel (TOFU): Awareness Stage